 Under the Management Agreement, the Authority reserves \$3 million, increased by 3% annually for each Season after the 2001 Season, for capital improvements, including various maintenance and repair items to be disbursed from the Comiskey Park Capital Improvement Fund.
-This increase provision was effective in fiscal year 2003 and equated to required minimum transfer amounts of \$4,958,545 and \$4,814,121 in fiscal years 2019 and 2018, respectively.
+This increase provision was effective in fiscal

+Notes to Combined Bond Indenture Basis Financial Statements June 30, 2020 year 2003 and equated to required minimum transfer amounts of \$5,107,301 and \$4,958,545 in fiscal years 2020 and 2019, respectively.